araamz/Java-Color-Picker/README.md

 The View must reflect changes from the Model data.
 The registered event behaviour uses the *getter* methods to acquire the necssary exposed components of the View which in this includes: the main window, the color viewer, and the blue textfield value.
 The Controller calls upon `view.get_main_window()`,`view.get_color_viewer()`, and `view.get_bluePalette_field()` to do the conduct the necessary visual changes to the user interface.

+Figure 3 shows the process of reacting to a user initiating a mouse-click on a button to increase the blue value in the Color Sampler.

 ```
 void make_blue_lighter() {